DPGAlliance/publicgoods-candidates/help-center/dpg-review-policy.md

 | Visible on the registry? | Yes | Yes | Yes | No

-### Spam Policy:
+### Spam Policy
-Any nominations that are deemed nonsensical, malicious, irrelevant or in violation of our Code of Conduct will not be reviewed and will be deleted from the GitHub & Registry.
+* Any application that is deemed nonsensical, malicious, irrelevant or in violation of our Code of Conduct will not be reviewed and will be removed immediately.

 ### Nominee review policy: